TirtharajBarma/12218232/README.md

-# URL Shortener - Affordmed Campus Hiring Evaluation
+# URL Shortener

-A modern, responsive URL shortener application built with React and Material-UI as part of the Affordmed Campus Hiring Evaluation.
+A modern, responsive URL shortener application built with React and Material-UI.

 ## Features